Four Roads Turlough: Other protected site designations

 Data for the current state of the sites and special conservation interests of the site are provided by the NPWS.

 History

-At the edge of the Four Roads Turlough SAC in the townland of Cloughan, Four Roads, are the remains of a 16th-century tower house.
-The National Monuments records this as monument RO044-055001- and describes its as having probably been constructed by a family called the Kellys in the 16th century.
-The tower has a Sheela na gig quoinstone (monument code: RO044-055002-) at the second floor level.
+At the edge of the Four Roads Turlough SAC, in the townland of Cloughan, Four Roads, are the remains of a 16th-century tower house.
+The National Monuments records this as monument RO044-055001- and describes it as having probably been constructed by a family called the Kellys in the 16th century.
+The tower has a Sheela na gig quoin-stone (monument code: RO044-055002-) on the second floor level.